eleanorbeers/WorkoutSuggestionApp/README.md

 - **Integration with Google Calendar API:** Offer personalized workout time suggestions based on the user's availability and the estimated duration of each workout, using the Google Calendar API.
 - **Export Functionality:** Allow users to export the generated routes, calendar files with workout times, and the full training plan in various desired formats for ease of use and sharing.

+## **Model Card**

+#### **Uses**
+This model, trained on the user's historic workout data, is designed to generate personalized marathon training workouts based on a user's inputted data for their previous week of workouts.
+It predicts the pace of the next run and uses that prediction to assign a distance, resulting in a tailored workout plan.
+It is particularly useful for runners who want to structure their training with specific pace and distance goals.

+#### **Sources**
+**Data:**
+- Collected using workaround gathered in this [article](https://scottpdawson.com/export-strava-workout-data/)

+**Code:**
+- Usage of Huggingface Transformers library

+**Model:**
+- Usage of vanilla encoder-decoder transformer architecture described in Vaswani et. al's ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) 2017 article
+- Trained on personal data

+#### **Permissions**
+- Data is compliant with Strava's [Terms of Service](https://www.strava.com/legal/terms) for usage of personal data
+  - Usage of web-scraping to expand dataset using public Strava data would fall under different guidelines

+#### **Code Structure**
+-

+## **Resources**